catcatcat8/mixbytes-audit/README.md

 ### Low

-#### 1. It is possible to block ETH/tokens on the balance of the contract
+#### 1. It is possible to block ETH/tokens on the balance of the `VBeaconProxy` contract

 ##### Description
-There is `receive() external payable` function in `VotingDAOV2.sol`.
-But there is no functionality for a privileged person to return ETH/tokens not through creating a proposal in case of an emergency.
+There is `receive() external payable` function in the `VotingDAOV2.sol`.
+But there is no functionality for the privileged person to return ETH/tokens, except through creating a proposal in case of an emergency.

 ##### Recommendation
-It is recommended to add functionality for the possibility of withdrawing the remaining ETH/tokens from the balance of the contract for a privileged persons.
+It is recommended to add functionality for the ability to withdraw the remaining ETH/tokens from the balance of the `VBeaconProxy` contract for privileged persons.

 ***